nkkrnkl/nkkrnkl/README.md

 - 👋 Hi, I’m @nkkrnkl
-- 👀 I’m interested in data science and machine learnering, because finding answers through data is powerful!
+- 👀 I’m interested in data science, AI and machine learnering, because finding answers through data is powerful!
 - 🌱 I’m currently learning how to apply statistical analysis to data with Python and also how to built different machine learning algorithms with java (weka).
 - 💞️ I’m looking to collaborate on data science projects!